BarbourSmith/Maslow-Motor/README.md

 ## Maslow Motor

 This is a model of the Etonm ET-WGM58AE motor used by the Maslow CNC.
-A schematic for this motor can be found at
+A schematic for this motor can be found in https://github.com/MaslowCNC/Electronics/tree/master/Documentation/Data%20Sheets

 ## Mounting Holes